ME-ICA/tedana/docs/governance.rst

   +-----------------------------------+

 Steering committee
-  The steering committee is made up of a subset of maintainers who help guide the project.
+  The :ref:`Steering Committee` is made up of a subset of maintainers who help guide the project.
 Current Steering Committee members:

   +--------------------------------------+